What is RSS

 RSS is a technology to easily deliver content from a content provider to a content user.
 The process of delivering content is also called 'syndication' and RSS can stand for "real simple syndication".

-Sometimes RSS is interpreted as 'rich site summary' which is also true.
-RSS is used by website owners, bloggers, online merchants to provide visitors with a list of latest news, updates, product offers and so on.
+Sometimes RSS is interpreted as a "rich site summary" which is also true.
+RSS is used by website owners, bloggers, online merchants to provide visitors with a list of the latest news, updates, product offers, and so on.

 Both content providers and content suppliers can benefit from using RSS technology.
-Content providers reach a wider audience and content suppliers receive fresh and targeted content with no efforts.
+Content providers reach a wider audience and content suppliers receive fresh and targeted content with no effort.

 What is an RSS feed

 RSS is a technology and its objectification is RSS feed.
-And if not to go deep we can imagine RSS feed as a conveniently structured self-updating file with fresh targeted information from a particular content provider.
+We can imagine RSS feed as a conveniently structured self-updating file with fresh targeted information from a particular content provider.
 You can find RSS feeds when you look into a website source code.
 Find a link with ".rss" extension.
 Also, you can find an RSS icon on a page that looks like these:

 How can you view or read content delivered via RSS feeds?
-You can take RSS feeds's link and open it in your browser.
+You can try opening the RSS feed link in your browser.
 And if your browser doesn't display RSS feeds you can use special RSS readers or aggregators that can read RSS feeds.
-Sometimes you can hear a phrase "subscribe to RSS feed".
-That means that you take RSS feed link and add it to your RSS reader or news aggregator.
+Sometimes you can hear the phrase "subscribe to RSS feed".
+That means that you take the RSS feed link and add it to your RSS reader or news aggregator.
 For example RSS Ground has its own decent RSS Feeds Reader:

 What content is shared via RSS feeds

 Most popular news agencies provide their news and stories via RSS feeds.
 Usually, they have not only one RSS feed but a whole collection of RSS feeds by topics or categories.

-Online merchants and online marketplaces sometimes provide RSS feeds with latest listings and affiliate products.
+Online merchants and online marketplaces sometimes provide RSS feeds with the latest listings and affiliate products.
 But don't confuse RSS feeds with datafeeds.